 Reg played 27 times for England, scoring 1,401 runs at an average of 33.35 and including four hundreds.

-Apart from feats on the cricket field, he played rugby to a high standard and later, soccer.
+Apart from feats on the cricket field, he played rugby to a high standard, 67 appearances for Notts RFC, and, later, soccer.
 After retiring from cricket he was a very competent golfer.